This page is a design guide on how to adjust content placement (layout) and display area (clipping and screen scrolling).

 How to use the front and back

-Placing an object beyond the rectangular virtual space (SR display view space) makes the object appear to jump forward, creating more impactful content.
+Placing an object beyond the rectangular virtual space (Spatial Reality Display view space) makes the object appear to jump forward, creating more impactful content.
 However, if you continue to show objects jumping forward for a long period of time, the viewer's body load will increase.

 In addition, avoid using too many expressions in the direction of depth, which are extremely distant, since they are difficult to fuse and may cause sickness for some people.
 On the other hand, rendering large depths is difficult to fuse, and should be avoided.

 Although the display is capable of three-dimensional spatial representation, the viewer's eyes are actually focused on the "physical display surface placed at an angle".
 For this reason, the main object should always be placed somewhere on this diagonal physical display surface.
 For example, if the object is placed only at the top front and bottom back of a square virtual space, there will be a discrepancy between the physical display surface that the eye is actually focusing on and the fused image, which may cause discomfort.